han-jia-rui/haskell-mooc/README.md

 # Haskell MOOC

 This is my implementation of the exercises for the Haskell MOOC course by the University of Helsinki.
 The course is available at [https://haskell.mooc.fi](https://haskell.mooc.fi).

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+This work is based on the original work by the University of Helsinki available at [here](https://github.com/moocfi/haskell-mooc).
+The original work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

+My modifications are also licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## About the course